Emergency services attend fire at SkyCity International Convention Centre

 Fire crews were called to the building in central Auckland's just after 4.30pm, Fire and Emergency NZ confirmed.

 Seven fire crews were at the scene.
-FENZ confirmed crews had contained a fire at the central city venue this afternoon.
+FENZ confirmed the blaze had been contained.

 They said a small fire was found in a welding set - which is now under control.